-- Observatories and astronomers with telescopes of various sizes, both professional and amateur
+- Observatories and astronomers with telescopes of various sizes, both professional and volunteer;

-- A central SSA NEO Coordination Centre (to evolve into the 'Small Bodies Data Centre'), which uses astrometric measurements collected by the Minor Planet Center (USA)
+- A central SSA NEO Coordination Centre, which uses astrometric measurements collected by the Minor Planet Center (USA);

 Data on NEOs are collected from telescopes and radar systems worldwide.
-Each of these submit observations to the Minor Planet Center (MPC ), operated by the International Astronomical Union (IAU) at Cambridge, Massachusetts, USA, which acts as a central clearing house for asteroid and comet observations.
+Each of these submits observations to the Minor Planet Center (MPC ), operated via a mandate of the International Astronomical Union (IAU) at Cambridge, Massachusetts, USA, which acts as a central clearing house for asteroid and comet observations.

-The measurements collected there are retrieved by the SSA NEO Coordination Centre; orbits and miss distances are computed.
-In case of high-risk impact predictions, the data will be cross-checked with NASA’s SENTRY system, operated by the Jet Propulsion Laboratory (JPL), California, before issuing alerts.
+The measurements collected there are retrieved by the NEO Coordination Centre (NEOCC); orbits and miss distances are computed.
+In case of high-risk impact predictions, the data will be cross-checked with NASA’s SENTRY system, operated by the Jet Propulsion Laboratory, California, before issuing alerts.

 The NEO team

-The SSA-NEO team also includes ESA scientists with expertise in space debris studies, NEO mission analysis, planetary and asteroid science, astronomy and astrometry.
+The SSA-NEO team also includes ESA scientists with expertise in NEO mission analysis, planetary and asteroid science, astronomy and astrometry.
 These are supported by experts in scientific institutes and European industry, which are helping to create a functional and effective NEO warning system.

 “Within Europe, we have developed world-class capabilities and expertise in observing, discovering and assessing NEOs.
-Our goal now is to coordinate and support local experts and make their observations available in a consistent system that offers benefits to all citizens – including those outside Europe,” says Dr Koschny.
+Our goal is to coordinate and support local experts and make their observations available in a consistent system that offers benefits to all citizens, including those outside Europe,” says Dr Koschny.

 Precursor services overview

-The necessary elements for providing NEO survey services to Europeans are already in place.
+The necessary elements for providing NEO survey services to Europeans were in place even before the start of ESA’s SSA Programme.
 However, they are operated by diverse scientific institutions having limited resources.
-During 2009-2012, the SSA-NEO Activity implemented precursor services, provided via the SSA NEO Coordination Centre at ESA/ESRIN, Italy.
-These can be accessed via a technical website at http://neo.ssa.esa.int.

-- Establish the required infrastructure at ESA/ESRIN – mainly computer hardware and an expert coordination team
+- Establish the required infrastructure at the NEOCC – mainly computer hardware and an expert coordination team;

-- Integrate and federate these resources into SSA-NEO with guaranteed service and performance agreements
+- Integrate and federate these resources into the SSA-NEO Segment with service and performance targets;

-- Study and assess, in cooperation with relevant international scientific and political bodies (IAU, UN, etc.), the best way to coordinate warnings if a potential Earth impactor is detected
+- Study and assess, in cooperation with international scientific and political bodies such as the UN, the best way to coordinate warnings if a potential Earth impactor is detected.

 Facilities and infrastructure